Genivia/ugrep/README.md

                   `OR'.
 Parenthesis  are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B',  or  lines  with  `C'.
-                  Note that all subpatterns in a Boolean query pattern are regular expressions, unless option -F is used.
+                  Note that all subpatterns in a Boolean query pattern are regular expressions, unless -F is specified.
 Options -E, -F, -G, -P and -Z  can  be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
 This  option  does not  apply  to  -f  FILE  patterns.
 Option --stats displays the search patterns applied.
 See  also  options  --and,  --andnot, --not, --files and --lines.